• Skip to primary navigation

 If you have an abundance of garden rhubarb, consider freezing it to enjoy this compote recipe during the winter months!
 Simply wash, trim, and chop the stalks into small pieces before freezing them in a freezer-safe bag.
 For more information, consult this article on how to freeze rhubarb.

 The same goes for strawberries.
-If you went strawberry picking and have an abundance of berries, you can freeze them for future use.
+If you go strawberry picking and have an abundance of berries, you can freeze them for future use.
 Simply wash and slice the berries before freezing them.
 Once frozen, transfer to a freezer-safe bag.
 For more details, consult this article on how to freeze strawberries.

 We can now begin to combine these fresh ingredients to make our compote.